llyx97/Rosita/README.md

         --do_lower_case \
         --aug_train
 ```
-In this training process, the top-most layers of BERT(student) will be iteratively compressed until the number of layers reduces to 8.
+In this training process, the top-most layers of BERT-base(student) will be iteratively compressed until the number of layers reduces to 8.

 ## One-step pruning + fine-tuning w/o KD